Acknowledge the Liability

 As stated above, you need a plan in order to tackle this very challenging task, and then you need to follow through with that plan.
-If you're a spreadsheet kind of person, create a contact list on a spreadsheet, and use it to record the vital data on every person with whom you interact or network (eg: name, address, employer, position, phone number, email, LinkedIn URL, other social media platforms, date you met, target dates for follow up, etc).
+If you're a spreadsheet person, create a contact list on a spreadsheet and use it to record the vital data on every person with whom you interact or network (e.g.: name, address, employer, position, phone number, email, LinkedIn profile URL, other social media platforms, date you met, target dates for follow up, etc).
 If you can't or won't use a spreadsheet, a dedicated notebook or index cards will do.
 You can become a guerilla networker, and you can work that network like nobody's business.

 It Can Be Done

-A number of my clients have indeed landed very satisfying jobs after being away from the nursing workforce for a while, and make no mistake that they worked hard to secure those positions.
+A number of my clients have indeed landed very satisfying jobs after being away from the nursing workforce, and make no mistake that they worked very hard to secure those positions.
 Most of them worked LinkedIn like pros, updated their resumes until they shined, practiced their responses to difficult interview questions, networked like crazy, and used their wit, charm, intelligence, and savvy to convince a potential employer that they were worth "taking a chance on".

 Many jobs are found through a "side door" or "back door", and this is where networking, personal connections, and warm introductions come into play.
-That nice man you always talk to who owns the stationary store?
+That nice man who owns the stationary store and you always chat with?
 His cousin is a DON at a local home health agency.
 Your former colleague who you keep in touch with on Facebook?
 Her dialysis center is hiring and she can introduce you to the hiring manager.
 You never know where an introduction or lead may come from -- don't discount anything or anyone.
 After all, so many people know people who work in healthcare.

 In this process, you need to take off your blinders in terms of what kind of job you may need to land at first.
-Like I mentioned above, this position is just a stepping stone, and a very important one at that.
-You're actively rebuilding your resume and your confidence, and you can view this process as the planting of seeds in the interest of the near and distant future.
+Like I mentioned above, this position may be a stepping stone -- and a very important one at that.
+You can actively rebuild your resume and your confidence, and you can view this process as the planting of seeds in the interest of the near and distant future.

-Returning to the nursing workforce is worth it.
-We need you, and you need us.
-Whether you were temporarily disabled, caring for an aging parent or spouse, raising children, or traveling around the world, you deserve to continue to be a nurse if that's what you truly want.
+Returning to the nursing workforce is worth it: the world needs you and you need to be engaged in the world.
+Whether you were temporarily disabled, caring for an aging parent or spouse, raising children, or traveling around the world, you deserve to continue to be a nurse if that's what you truly desire.

-There is no shortage of opportunities for nurses, and if you're willing to think outside the box, you'll be more likely to land a fresh start and a new lease on your career.
+There's no shortage of professional opportunities for nurses, and if you're willing to think outside the box, you'll be more likely to land a fresh start and a new lease on your career.